 State and Federal Accountability System Academic Performance Indicator: The School Grading Accountability System is the first part of the academic framework that is used to evaluate all public schools, including charter schools, in the state of New Mexico.
 The NM System of School Support and Accountability Report includes criteria components such as Math and Reading Proficiency, Student Growth, English Learner Process, Science Proficiency, Chronic Absenteeism, Educational Climate, Graduation Rates, and College and Career Readiness (the latter two being appropriate for high school only).
 Understanding the State Accountability System is critical in the development of your school, as it is a major component of your school’s annual evaluation.

 Unique: Unique, for the purposes of this application, describes specific methods that are different and innovative, based on reliable research, effective practices, or demonstrably successful in schools with diverse characteristics, not currently available to students in the proposed geographic area.
 Compare and contrast with educational programs of other public schools that serve the same grade levels in that area.

+Withdrawal of Applications: Prior to the PEC voting on the application, the applicant team may decide to withdraw an application at any time, for any reason.
+Applicant teams may consider withdrawing an application without penalty and with no affect on consideration for subsequent applications.

 Evaluation Rubric for Part C: Application